 - Do not leave the LCD screen facing the sun.
 This could damage the LCD screen.
 Be careful when using your computer near a window. - Do not scratch the surface of the LCD screen or exert pressure on it.
 This could cause a malfunction. - □ Using your computer in low temperature conditions may produce a residual image on the LCD screen.
 This is not a malfunction.
 When the computer returns to normal temperature, the screen returns to normal. - □ A residual image may appear on the LCD screen if the same image is displayed for a long period of time.
 The residual image disappears after a while.
-You can use a screen saver to prevent residual images. - D The LCD screen becomes warm during operation.
+You can use a screen saver to prevent residual images. - □ The LCD screen becomes warm during operation.
 This is normal and does not indicate a malfunction. - The LCD screen is manufactured using high-precision technology.
 You may, however, see tiny black points and/or bright points (red, blue, or green) that continuously appear on the LCD screen.
 This is a normal result of the manufacturing process and does not indicate a malfunction. - Avoid rubbing the LCD screen.
 This could damage the screen.
 Use a soft, dry cloth to wipe the surface of the LCD screen. - Do not change the LCD screen orientation setting in the Tablet PC Settings window even when there are change options available for selection, as this may make your computer unstable.
-Sony assumes no liability for any malfunctions arising from changes to the settings.
+Sony assumes no liability for any malfunctions arising from changes to the settings. - Do not exert pressure on the LCD screen lid with the lid closed as it may scratch the LCD screen or soil it.